Skip To Main Content

 Season Update

-• The Camels (16-6, 4-4 NESCAC) won their second conference game in a row after defeating No. 18 Wesleyan University on Saturday, Jan.
+• The Camels (16-6, 4-4) won their second conference game in a row after defeating No. 19 Wesleyan University on Saturday, Jan.
 31 in their final home game of the regular season.

 How It Happened

-• Conn shot 8-of-17 from 3-point range in the first half and jumped out to a 7-2 lead less than two minutes into the game following a triple from Elias Espinosa.
-Hamilton scored the next five points with a 3-pointer from Garret Keyhani '26 and a layup from David Melson '29 to tie the game at 7-7 with 17:49 left.
-The Camels then went on a quick 8-0 burst with the help of two more 3-pointers from Espinosa to force a Hamilton timeout at the 16:05 mark.
+• Hamilton scored the next five points with a 3-pointer by Garret Keyhani '26 and a layup by David Melson '29 to tie the score at 7-7 with 17:49 left.
+The Camels went on a quick 8-0 burst with the help of two more 3-pointers by Espinosa that forced a Hamilton timeout at the 16:05 mark.

-• With under nine minutes remaining, Keyhani brought the ball up the floor, blew by his defender and threw down a two-handed slam, then Evan O'Reilly '29 went coast-to-coast for a layup with 6:51 left to make it 28-25 in favor of the Camels.
-O'Reilly drove baseline for a layup with 5:44 remaining, then Rob Cain '28 drained a 3-pointer from the left side during the next Hamilton possession to give the Continentals their first lead of the game at 30-29.
+• With under nine minutes remaining, Keyhani brought the ball up the floor, blew by his defender and threw down a two-handed slam.
+Evan O'Reilly '29 went coast-to-coast for a layup with 6:51 left and made it 28-25 in favor of the Camels.
+O'Reilly drove baseline for a layup with 5:44 remaining, and Rob Cain '28 drained a 3-pointer from the left side during the next Hamilton possession and gave the Continentals their first lead at 30-29.

-• The Camels struggled from beyond the arc in the second half, shooting 1-of-8 from deep, but went 16-of-16 from the line in the final 20 minutes.
-Conn went up 46-42 with 17:05 left following a jumper by LaFrance, but O'Reilly answered with a 3-pointer at the other end.
+• The Camels struggled from beyond the arc in the second half, shooting 1-of-8 from deep, but went 16-for-16 at the line.
+Conn.
+College went up 46-42 with 17:05 left following a jumper by LaFrance, but O'Reilly answered with a 3-pointer at the other end.

 • LaFrance broke a 51-51 tie with a difficult runner near the left block with 12:08 left.
-Jalen Reese '27 created a second-chance opportunity during the ensuing Hamilton possession, and Alister Walsh '29 found Melson for a corner 3-pointer to give the Continentals a 54-53 lead.
+Jalen Reese '27 created a second-chance opportunity during the ensuing Hamilton possession, and Alister Walsh '29 found Melson for a corner 3-pointer that gave the Continentals a 54-53 lead.

-• Conn then put together an 8-2 stretch for a 61-56 lead with 8:50 left.
-Keyhani and O'Reilly scored on consecutive possessions to cut the deficit back to one, but the Camels scored nine of the next 11 points to go up 70-62 with 5:19 remaining.
+• Conn.
+College put together an 8-2 stretch for a 61-56 lead with 8:50 left.
+Keyhani and O'Reilly scored on consecutive possessions and cut the Hamilton deficit back to one, but the Camels scored nine of the next 11 points and went up 70-62 with 5:19 remaining.

-• The Continentals trimmed their deficit to four at 72-68 with 3:41 remaining following two free throws from O'Reilly and a turnaround jumper in the lane from Reese, but they would not get any closer.
+• The Continentals trimmed their deficit to four at 72-68 with 3:41 remaining following two free throws by O'Reilly and a turnaround jumper in the lane by Reese, but they did not get any closer.

-• The Camels scored the next six points to grab their first double-digit lead with 2:00 left, and held their largest lead of 14 at 84-70 with 43 seconds remaining following two free throws from LaFrance.
+• The Camels scored the next six points and grabbed their first double-digit lead with 2:00 left, and held their largest lead of 14 at 84-70 with 43 seconds remaining following two free throws by LaFrance.

 Notes

-• Melson scored a team-high and season-high 20 points on 8-of-12 shooting from the field and 3-of-4 from the line to go along with eight rebounds.
+• Melson scored a team- and season-high 20 points on 8-of-12 shooting from the field and 3-for-4 at the line.

 • O'Reilly scored a season-high 18 points and grabbed a season-high nine rebounds in his first career start.

-• Keyhani converted a season-high seven free throws on eight attempts to finish with 16 points for his third consecutive game in double figures.
+• Keyhani converted a season-high seven free throws on eight attempts and finished with 16 points for his third consecutive game in double figures.

 • LaFrance posted his 10th 20-point game of the season and collected a season-high nine rebounds.

-• Conn's Dylan Watson registered a double-double with 19 points and 13 rebounds on 7-of-11 shooting from the field and 5-of-5 from the line.
-Watson grabbed five of Conn's nine offensive rebounds.
+• Conn.
+College's Dylan Watson registered a double-double with 19 points and 13 rebounds on 7-of-11 shooting from the field and 5-for-5 at the line.
+Watson grabbed five of the Camels' nine offensive rebounds.
 He ranks second in the NESCAC with 3.3 offensive rebounds per game.

-• Clar and Espinosa also scored in double figures for the Camels with 12 and 11 points, respectively.
+• Clar and Espinosa also scored in double figures with 12 and 11 points, respectively.

 Next Game